DarienNouri/DarienNouri/README.md

 </h1>

 <div align="center">
-    📚 Joint Major in Data Science and Computer Science at <strong>New York University</strong>
+    📚 Joint Major in Data Science and Computer Science at <strong>New York University Center for Data Science</strong>
 </div>
 </p>